Vietnam.vn - Nền tảng quảng bá Việt Nam

 False information like the devastating earthquake in the Pacific Northwest created by an AI image generator is a case in point.

-Zoom in and look closely
+Zoom in and take a closer look

 The first tip is to look closely at the photo and find the highest resolution possible and then zoom in on the details.
 Zooming in on the image will reveal inconsistencies and errors that may not be visible at first glance.